yugen-dev/yugen-frontend/CONTRIBUTING.md

-# Contributing to the Polydex ecosystem
+# Contributing to the PolyDEX ecosystem

 Thanks for taking the time to contribute !
 ## Setup